clyze/build-tools/cli/README.md

 cli
 ```

-If the CLI fails to detect that this is a Gradle project, issue:
+If the CLI fails to detect that this is a Maven/Gradle project, issue:

 ```
-cli -b gradle
+cli -b maven    # or cli -b gradle
 ```

 To set a custom server: